juharris/switch-remoteplay/README.md

 I've mainly tested this with Animal Crossing and Mixer - FTL low latency streaming.
 This is very much a work in progress right now but you can indeed play your Switch remotely using a keyboard/controller.

+# Macros
-You can record and run **macros**.
+You can record and run **macros**!
 You do not need your Switch's video going through your PC to record and run macros.
-Just setting up the server to send commands via Bluetooth is enough.
+Just setting up the server (Linux device with Bluetooth) to send commands via Bluetooth to your nearby Switch is enough.
+Then you can record, modify, manage, and **play** your macros from a PC or even your phone.

+See the supported commands [here](/server#api).

 # Requirements
 The host (person setting this up) needs: